-On February 23, 2015 the Company executed an agreement to sell its ownership interest in MG Trade Services (India) Pvt.
-Ltd (MG India) to MG Trading Services Holdings Pvt.
-Ltd for a sales price of \$1,750.
-The assets and liabilities of MG India were classified as held for sale as of December 31, 2014.
-See note 5 to the consolidated financial statements for additional details.
-The Company has received \$250 related to this sale and the remainder of the sale price is to be received as follows:
+On Febraury 29, 2016 the Company sold its 100% ownership interest in Intellifast, GmbH ("Intellifast").
+The negotiated net sale price was \$710.
+The assets and liabilities of Intellifast were classified as held for sale as of December 31, 2015.
+See note 5 of the consolidated financial statements for additional details.